+Non-operative

-- Non-operative - Non-insertional cases are treated much more successfully with non-operative methods - Rest, Ice, NSAIDs (Ibuprofen, Naproxen) - Shoe inserts (over-the-counter inserts such as Spenco, Dr Scholl's, etc.) - Eccentric Strengthening [link] - Steroid injections are rarely used for achilles tendinosis, as there is a high risk for achilles tendon rupture - PRP injection: This has been quite effective for non-insertional cases that do not respond to eccentric strengthening
+- Non-insertional cases are treated much more successfully with non operative methods - Rest, Ice, NSAIDs (Ibuprofen, Naproxen) - Shoe inserts (over-the-counter inserts such as Spenco, Dr Scholl's, etc.) - Eccentric Strengthening - Steroid injections are rarely used for achilles tendinosis, as there is a high risk for achilles tendon rupture.
+If you have seen someone who has suggested this, consider a second opinion before having it done. - PRP injection: This has been quite effective for non-insertional cases that do not respond to eccentric strengthening